-< Outline of the Effort for Energy Conservation of Prioritized Countries for Cooperation>
+<Outline of the Energy Conservation Situation and Policies in Asian and ASEAN Countries> a) China:

-- a) China: The most prioritized country for cooperation in energy conservation field - •China is the world's second largest energy consumer with large potential of energy conservation.
+- •China is the world's largest energy consumer with large potential of energy conservation.
 The share of the industrial and residential/commercial sectors in the consumption is large, but the growth of the consumption is expected in the transportation sector along with the rapid spread of motorization. - •19.1% reduction of specific energy consumption/GDP was achieved based on the 20% reduction of the improvement target in the 11th Five-Year Plan.
 The new target of 16% reduction of specific energy consumption/GDP was set in 12th Five-Year Plan.
 The Energy Conservation Law went into effect in '98 and was revised in '08.
+Now it is expected that more effective measures will be implemented.

+b) India:

-Now it is expected that more effective measures will be implemented. - b) India: Strengthening of cooperation in energy conservation field - India is the world's fourth largest energy consumer with large potential of energy conservation.
+- India is the world's third largest energy consumer with large potential of energy conservation.
 The share of the industrial sector in the consumption is large, but the growth of the consumption is expected in the transportation sector along with the rapid spread of motorization. - •Since the establishment of the Energy Conservation Law in '01, energy conservation measures have been actively promoted such as the development of related legislations and the strengthening of implementation systems etc. Especially in the industrial sector, PAT (Perform, Achieve and Trade) program was introduced.
-PAT is a program that enables each business enterprise to utilize carbon trading system in order to offset their deficiency and excess of CO2 emission based on the energy consumption after setting the baseline of specific energy consumption. - c) Thailand: Support of the programs for supplementing the operation of the policies and legal system concerning energy conservation in the industrial, and residential/ commercial. - The primary energy consumption of Thailand is approximately 22% of that of Japan. - •Thailand has the Energy Conservation Law similar to Japan's one.
+PAT is a program that enables each business enterprise to utilize carbon trading system in order to offset their deficiency and excess of CO2 emission based on the energy consumption after setting the baseline of specific energy consumption.

+c) Thailand:

+The primary energy consumption of Thailand is approximately 26% of that of Japan in

+•Thailand has the Energy Conservation Law similar to Japan's one.
 It is an advanced country in energy conservation in ASEAN including the effective implementation of energy manager system.
+Also, measures are implemented in residential/commercial sector such as labeling system for residential/commercial equipment, dissemination program of energy-efficient equipment by an Electricity Generating Authority of Thailand, etc.

+d) Indonesia:

-Also, measures are implemented in residential/commercial sector such as labeling system for residential/commercial equipment, dissemination program of energy-efficient equipment by an Electricity Generating Authority of Thailand, etc. - d) Indonesia: Support for the launch of the legal system concerning energy conservation including support for the structure improvement for promoting energy conservation in the industrial sector - •The primary energy consumption is approximately 43% of that of Japan.
-It has already become a net-importer of oil with the growth in energy consumption. - Awareness on energy conservation has increased in response to the high price of crude oil and the reduction of subsidy for energy price, and Government Regulation on Energy Conservation was established in December 2009. - e) Vietnam: Support for formulation and enforcement of the energy conservation law - The primary energy consumption is approximately 14% of that of Japan.
+- •The primary energy consumption is approximately 45% of that of Japan in 2011.
+It has already become a net-importer of oil with the growth in energy consumption. - Awareness on energy conservation has increased in response to the high price of crude oil and the reduction of subsidy for energy price, and Government Regulation on Energy Conservation was established in December 2009.

+e) Vietnam:

-• The Energy Conservation Law similar to Japan's one was enacted in January 2011.
+- The primary energy consumption is approximately 13% of that of Japan. - •The Energy Conservation Law similar to Japan's was enacted in January 2011.
 However, the development of related legislations and implementation systems to implement the law is still needed.
 Also, the fact that low price of energy does not provide an incentive for energy conservation is an issue.

-3.2 East Asia Summit (EAS)
+2.2 East Asia Summit (EAS)